arielroque/Ticketor/README.md

 </p>

 # Ticketor
-Ticketor is a helpdesk API to assist users in contacting support
+Ticketor is a helpdesk API to assist users in contacting support.
+We safely handle tickets sent to technical support, filtering in different ways

-### Note
-It is important that in production you NEVER HAVE YOUR SECRET KEY VISIBLE like left in config.js.
-Your secret key should be stored in an environment variable, like all sensitive information.

 ## Features
  - Token Based Authentication